 shaking or tremors

-These are likely to occur in the first few days of stopping treatment or very rarely if you miss a dose.
-However, they are
+These are likely to occur in the first few days of stopping treatment or, very rarely,

-Additional symptoms that have been experienced by children whilst stopping treatment are changing emotions (including thoughts
+Additional symptoms that have been experienced by children and adolescents under the

 Tell your doctor immediately if you notice any of the following:

 wheezing, swelling of the lips/mouth, difficulty in breathing, hayfever, lumpy rash

 (hives) or fainting.
 These could be a symptom of an allergic reaction.

 Although this medicine is not recommended for children and adolescents below 18 years